Fiber to the x: Passive optical network

-A passive optical network (PON) is a point-to-multipoint FTTP network architecture in which unpowered optical splitters are used to enable a single optical fiber to serve up to 128 customers.
+A Passive Optical Network (PON) is a point-to-multipoint FTTP network architecture in which unpowered optical splitters are used to enable a single optical fiber to serve up to 128 customers.
 A PON reduces the fiber and central office equipment required compared with point-to-point architecture.
-Because of this, and because it needs no powered splitters, many ISPs prefer this technology.
+Because of this, and because it needs no powered splitters or other active components from the moment it leaves the ISP's facilities until it reaches the customer, many ISPs prefer this technology.

 The downstream signal coming from the central office is broadcast to each customer premises sharing a fiber.
 Encryption is used to prevent eavesdropping.
 Upstream signals are combined using a multiple-access protocol, usually time-division multiple access (TDMA).

 Ethernet point-to-point

 Point-to-Point Protocol over Ethernet (PPPoE) is a common way of delivering triple- and quad-play (voice, video, data, and mobile) services over both fiber and hybrid fiber-coaxial (HFC) networks.
 Active PPPoE uses dedicated fiber from an operator's central office all the way to the subscribers' homes, while hybrid networks (often FTTN) use it to transport data via fiber to an intermediate point to ensure sufficiently high throughput speeds over last-mile copper connections.

 This approach has become increasingly popular in recent years with telecoms service providers in both North America (AT&T, Telus, for example) and Europe's Fastweb, Telecom Italia, Telekom Austria and Deutsche Telekom, for example.
 Google has also looked into this approach, amongst others, as a way to deliver multiple services over open-access networks in the United States.